mozilla/releasewarrior/how-tos/relpro.md

         * once this task has run successfully, that means we have 1) pushed to releases dir 2) and verified beta-cdntest is serving the release from there
 * Desktop Firefox Release-Candidates
     * context: RCs are m-r releases that are served to beta uses prior to release channel users.
 RCs use `beta-cdntest` and `release-cdntest` for QA.
     * `beta-cdntest` serves updates from the candidates/ dir.
-We should notify drivers once all artifacts are available there. we don't worry about `release-cdntest` because that is not automatic in automation
+We should notify release-signoff once all artifacts are available there. we don't worry about `release-cdntest` because that is not automatic in automation
         * look in taskgraph graph 1 for task with name `mozilla-release beta final verification`
         * once this task has run successfully, that means 1) the release has finished uploading all artifacts to candidates dir 2) and verified beta-cdntest is serving the release from there
 * Desktop Firefox Releases (dot releases)
     * `release-localtest` serves updates from the candidates/ dir.
-We should notify drivers once all artifacts are available there.
+We should notify release-signoff once all artifacts are available there.
 Again, release-cdntest depends on a human decision (not automatic) in automation so no email required.
         * look in taskgraph graph for task with name `firefox mozilla-release push to releases human decision task`.
         * this task should be the only task left that is blocking the graph (aside from the post release human task)
         * all other en-us, l10n, partial, and partner artifact generating tasks should be finished.
 However, in emergency situations, the partner artifacts should not block sending out the email should the `firefox mozilla-release checksums builder` ran succcessfully.
 * Desktop Firefox ESRs
     * `esr-localtest` serves updates from the candidates/ dir.
-We should notify drivers once all artifacts are available there.
+We should notify release-signoff once all artifacts are available there.
 Again, esr-cdntest depends on a human decision (not automatic) in automation so no email required.
         * look in taskgraph graph for task with name `firefox mozilla-esr push to releases human decision task`.
         * this task should be the only task left that is blocking the graph (aside from the post release human task)
         * all other en-us, l10n, partial, and partner artifact generating tasks should be finished.

 ### how
 * Desktop Firefox Betas
-    * email release-drivers@mozilla.org with subject only email `[desktop] Firefox Beta $version updates are available on the beta-cdntest channel now <EOM>`
+    * email release-signoff@mozilla.org with subject only email `[desktop] Firefox Beta $version updates are available on the beta-cdntest channel now <EOM>`
 * Desktop Firefox Release-Candidates
-    * email release-drivers@mozilla.org with subject only email `[desktop] Firefox RC Release $version updates are available on the beta-cdntest channel now <EOM>`
+    * email release-signoff@mozilla.org with subject only email `[desktop] Firefox RC Release $version updates are available on the beta-cdntest channel now <EOM>`
 * Desktop Firefox Releases (dot releases)
-    * email release-drivers@mozilla.org with subject only email `[desktop] Firefox Release $version updates are available on the release-localtest channel now <EOM>`
+    * email release-signoff@mozilla.org with subject only email `[desktop] Firefox Release $version updates are available on the release-localtest channel now <EOM>`
 * Desktop Firefox ESRs
-    * email release-drivers@mozilla.org with subject only email `[desktop] Firefox ESR $version updates are available on the esr-localtest channel now <EOM>`
+    * email release-signoff@mozilla.org with subject only email `[desktop] Firefox ESR $version updates are available on the esr-localtest channel now <EOM>`

 ## 2. push to releases dir (mirrors)